BigDataWUR/AgML-CY-Bench/README.md

 | [Mexico](data_preparation/crop_statistics_MX/README.md) | [Mexico](data_preparation/shapefiles_MX/README.md) |  |
 | [US](data_preparation/crop_statistics_US/README.md) | [US](data_preparation/shapefiles_US/README.md) |  |

 1: Mali data at admin level 3.
-Mali data is also included in the FEWSNET Africa dataset, but there it is at admin level 1.
+Mali data is also included in the FEWSNET Africa dataset, but at admin level 1 only.
 2: Germany data is also included in the EU dataset, but there most of the data fails coherence tests (e.g. yield = production / harvest_area)

 ### Leaderboard